10.4: Working with Lipids

 Making liposomes by dialysis

 Lipids are deposited in a small container.
 An aqueous solution is then added, containing water-soluble molecules for encapsulation.
-Detergent is then added at a concentration in excess of the lipid concentration and greater than its CMC.
+Detergent is added at a concentration over the lipid concentration and greater than its CMC.
 The lipid molecules are then "emulsified" in the detergent micelle.
 The solubilized mixture is then placed in a semi-permeable dialysis bag, which is placed in a large volume of an aqueous solution.
 The free detergent in solution is in equilibrium with the detergent in the micelle.
-The bag contains microscopic holes large enough for the monomeric detergent molecule to pass through, but small enough so that the large micelle can not.
-The lipid, during this process, is embedded in the micelle forming a detergent-lipid mixed micelle.
-As dialysis continues, the monomeric detergent partitions throughout both the volume in the bag and the volume surrounding the bag, while the mixed micelle remains in the bag.
+The bag contains microscopic holes large enough for the monomeric detergent molecule to pass through but small enough so that the large micelle can not.
+The lipid is embedded in the micelle during this process, forming a detergent-lipid mixed micelle.
+As dialysis continues, the monomeric detergent partitions throughout the volume in the bag and surrounding the bag while the mixed micelle remains in the bag.
 If the aqueous solution surrounding the bag is changed several times with fresh solution, the equilibrium in the bag is shifted to the monomeric form.
 Alternatively, detergent-adsorbing beads (such as Bio Bead SM-2 by Bio-Rad) can be placed in the aqueous solution surrounding the bag to speed up the process of detergent re-equilibration.
 Eventually, all the detergent is in this form, and during the process, which occurs slowly, the lipid in the mixed micelle self-associates to form a liposome.
 A detergent of low monomer molecular weight and a high CMC is most desirable for this method of liposome production.
 Another method of removing the free detergent is through gel filtration chromatography.
-In this technique, molecules of disparate molecular weights can be separated from each other.
+In this technique, molecules of disparate molecular weights can be separated.
 An explanation follows this discussion.
 This method of formation of unilamellar liposomes is the method of choice if membrane proteins are to be inserted into the liposome bilayer to target the liposome.
-It is not the best method, however, for quantitative encapsulation of expensive soluble molecules.
+However, it is not the best method for quantitative encapsulation of expensive soluble molecules.

 Making Liposomes by Extrusion

-These multilamellar liposomes can be further processed to form unilamellar liposomes by several techniques.
+Several techniques can further process these multilamellar liposomes to form unilamellar liposomes.
 These include probe or bath sonication of the MLVs, extrusion at high pressure of the MLVs through membrane filters of defined pore size, or pH-induced vesiculation in which a transient change in pH destabilizes the MLVs in favor of unilamellar liposomes.
 Another technique involves the fusion of SUVs by repeated freezing and thawing or by fusion of SUVs containing acidic phospholipids (such as PS) through Ca2+-mediated aggregation.

 Figure \(\PageIndex{3}\): below shows the structure of vesicles as they undergo multiple freeze/thaw cycles.